Audition Information

 • New auditions will be accepted until the third scheduled rehearsal in a season.

 For the safety of our singers, all choir members must be fully vaccinated.
 New members will be asked to show proof of vaccination at their first rehearsal.
-While strongly encouraged, masking will be optional this season.
-The choir will also rehearse in the sanctuary at Supplee Presbyterian Church for increased ventilation and space between singers.
-The Board retains the right to change these policies at any time.
+While strongly encouraged, masking is optional.

 When and where does the choir rehearse?